- All charities, no matter their size, must meet a series of ongoing obligations to maintain their registration with the ACNC.

 - remain not-for-profit

-- continue to pursue the charitable purpose or purposes for which it was registered
+- continue to pursue the charitable purpose or purposes for which it is registered

 - report to the ACNC annually